emelocoton189/uxd-research-repo/reflections/Designing_a_household_system_that_organizes_more_than_paperwork.md

 When I was laid off, the first wave of emotion was disorientation: 'What now?'
 But it quickly gave way to curiosity: 'What if I treated this moment like a design sprint?
 Not just for career recalibration, but for my life at home?'

 So I did what any UX strategist might do.
 I audited my surroundings.
 My home office was a patchwork of beautiful heirlooms, overstuffed storage, snack drawers disguised as printer stations, and —my nemesis— paper piles.
 I couldn’t focus.
 I couldn’t prioritize.
 And that was my insight.
-My clutter wasn’t just a mess, it was _friction_.
+My clutter wasn’t just a mess, but it was _friction_.

 Could I build a system that reduced friction in my real life the same way UX reduces digital friction?